How Your History Can Impact Drug Trafficking Punishment

 With many criminal charges, your prior history may play a role in your sentencing.
 With drugs, this may not necessarily be the case.
 Surprisingly, of drug trafficking offenses in the United States, 46.7% of offenders have little to no criminal history according to the U.S. Sentencing Commission (USSC).

-In this brief article, a drug crimes attorney in St. Petersburg with our team at Russo, Pelletier & Sullivan shares some helpful information if you are facing drug trafficking charges for the first time.
+In this brief article, a drug crimes attorney in St. Petersburg with our team at The Law Offices of Marc N. Pelletier shares some helpful information if you are facing drug trafficking charges for the first time.

 What is Drug Trafficking?